ELEMENT I -

 Change and Leadership

-Drawing on original articles on Change and Leadership, Day-One opens with discussion on the relationship between change and leadership, especially as it is experienced by the association CEO.
+Drawing on original articles on Change and Leadership, the program opens with a discussion on the relationship between change and leadership, especially as it is experienced by the association CEO.

 Absent Change, leadership is meaningless.